-On January 14, 2013, Pucara Resources acquired the project for share consideration and a 1% NSR royalty.
-The project consists of 25 mineral concessions totaling 15,793 Has.
-On October 19, 2017, Pucara Resources granted a 1% NSR royalty to Sandstorm.
+The project consists of 25 mineral concessions totaling 15,793 Has. and is subject to NSR totalling 2%.
 The project was optioned to IAMGOLD Peru SA in February 2018 and in October 2020, IAMGOLD commenced drilling and have completed a total of 7 diamond drill holes, totaling 3,789 meters.
 IAMGOLD is encouraged by results and has expanded their exploration efforts, preparing another Declaración de Impacto Ambiental ("DIA") for drilling and modifying the current DIA with an Informe Técnico Sustentatorio , with drill plans for 2022.